L00182374/Dev-Ops-Demon-Slayer-Group-Project/SECURITY.md

 | 3.2.x   | :white_check_mark: | Current stable.
 Critical & high vulnerabilities will be patched in 3.3.x     |
 | < 3.0   | :x:                | Unsupported.                                                                 |

+**Upgrade recommendation:** Users should run the latest patch release in order to avoid issues (e.g. 3.2.(latest)).
+If you cannot upgrade, contact us in your report and include your impact statement so we can advise a course of action.

+---

 ## Reporting a Vulnerability
 If you discover a security vulnerability, please follow these steps:
 1. **Do not open a public issue**: Instead, report the issue directly to us via email at: